gromin/gmb-demo/README.md

 Then, open in browser http://localhost:3000, and in incognito mode http://localhost:3000.

+Log in using one of predefined accounts: `writer@example.com / writer` or `reader@example.com / reader`.

+Doubleclick on row to see its more detailed card.
+Account `writer@example.com` can use this card to edit machine's properties.
+Account `reader@example.com` can see this card in readonly mode.

 Changes made to records in one browser should be seen immediately in another.

 ## Features and Known Issues